On Viscosity Solutions of Hamilton-Jacobi Equations in the Wasserstein space and the Vanishing Viscosity Limit: The Wasserstein Space and the Related Subdifferential Calculus

 For future use, we recall that

 for $\mu\in \mathcal{P}_2(\R^d)$, see \cite[Equation ~(2.5)]{DS}.

 For the definition of viscosity solution of \eqref{HJBId}, we follow \cite{DS}.
-Note that the authors introduce an entropic penalization that can be absorbed, thanks to the semilinear structure, into the equation, up to a constant depending only on the magnitude of the penalization itself and the diffusion matrix.
+Note that the authors introduce an entropic penalization that, thanks to the semilinear structure, can be absorbed into the equation, up to a constant depending only on the magnitude of the penalization itself and the diffusion matrix.

 \begin{defn}[See {\cite[Definition~2.10]{DS}}] We say that $U : [0,T] \times \mathcal{P}_2(\R^d) \rightarrow \R$ is a \emph{viscosity subsolution of} \eqref{HJBId} if there is a constant $K>0$, depending only on $U,H$ and the diffusion $a$, such that, for every $\delta >0$, whenever $t \in [0,T], \mu\in \mathcal P_2(\R^d)$, $\mathcal{I}(\mu)<\infty$, and $(r,p) \in \del^+ \left(U - \delta \mathcal{E} \right) (t,\mu)$, we have